April is STD Awareness Month

 FOR IMMEDIATE RELEASE:

-LAS VEGAS – Get Yourself Tested . . . that’s the message from the Southern Nevada Health District as it encourages Valley residents to discuss their sexual health with their healthcare providers and their partners, especially during STD Awareness Month.
+LAS VEGAS – Get tested . . . that’s the message from the Southern Nevada Health District as it encourages Valley residents to discuss their sexual health with their healthcare providers and their partners, especially during STD Awareness Month.

-Last year, Clark County reported 7,642 cases of Chlamydia and more than 1,500 cases of gonorrhea.
+In 2011, Clark County reported 8,817 cases of Chlamydia and more than 1,800 cases of gonorrhea.
 In Nevada as across the nation, higher rates of STDs persist among African-Americans and Hispanics as compared to whites.

 The Centers for Disease Control and Prevention (CDC) estimates that there are approximately 19 million new cases of STDs in the United States each year and nearly half of these occur in people between the ages of 15 and 24.
 That’s 19 million reasons to get tested.
 Because symptoms do not develop, people are not aware they are infected and unknowingly infect their partners.

 The highest rates of infection occur in young women, African Americans, men who have sex with men, and individuals who have limited or no access to health care.
 The CDC recommends routine Chlamydia testing for women under age 26, and for women who are pregnant or have new or multiple partners.
-CDC also recommends routine HIV testing for those ages 13-64.
-The economic impact of STDs is estimated to be about $15.9 billion annually in direct medical costs.
+In addition, the CDC also recommends routine HIV testing for those ages 13-64.
+The economic impact of STDs is estimated to be about $17 billion annually in direct medical costs.

 Untreated STDs can have long-term consequences.
 Left untreated gonorrhea and Chlamydia can lead to pelvic inflammatory disease in women, which can cause infertility.
 Each year, STDs cause at least 24,000 women in the United States to become infertile.
 If untreated, syphilis can lead to brain, cardiovascular and organ damage.
 In pregnant women, syphilis can result in congenital syphilis (syphilis in babies), stillbirths, infant death soon after birth (40 percent of cases) or physical deformities and neurological complications in children who survive.
 STDs increase the risk of HIV transmission for men and women.
 The CDC also recommends that men who have sex with men should also be tested for Chlamydia as well as gonorrhea and syphilis.